quixio/quix-streams/src/PythonClient/DEV_README.md

 ```

 # Build for windows
-Go to the root of the repo in terminal, `/builds/python/windows`, then execute the relevant `buildx64.sh` or `buildarm64.sh` in a linux shell (wsl in windows)
+Go to the root of the repo in terminal, `/builds/python/windows`, then execute the `build.py` python script

 # Build for mac-osx-intel (x86_64)
 Assuming you have a mac available, with nothing installed other than the OS